 Acquia provides the following permissions related to SSH keys:

 - Add SSH key to the Production environment

-So, if you have just the Add SSH key to git repository and Add SSH key to non-Production environments permissions, you can check code into and out of your site's Git repository, as well as use SSH to connect to your site's Dev and Stage environments, but you cannot connect to your site's Production environment using SSH.
+So, if you have just the Add SSH key to git repository and Add SSH key to non-Production environments permissions, you can check code into and out of your website's Git repository, as well as use SSH to connect to your website's Dev and Stage environments, but you cannot connect to your website's Prod environment using SSH.
 Learn more about teams and permissions.